We who wrestle with systems

 A reflective viewpoint, with the system as a construct indicating how observers perceive the system, with mental models, biases, and assumptions.

-Applying a systems approach to a system
+Applying a systems approach to system development

 Erhard Reichlin, author of the Art of System Architecting, describes the application of a systems approach as: